crystaldba/postgres-mcp/examples/movie-app.md

 - **Postgres Pro** - to give Cursor a Postgres expert

 **What we did:**
-1) Create the initial app on Replit
+1) Create the initial app on Replit - it's slow!
-2) Fix query performance
+2) Fixed performance - including ORM queries, indexing, and caching
-3) Fix empty movie details pages
+3) Fixed an empty movie details pages
-4) Improve the sort for top-rated movies
+4) Improved the sort for top-rated movies

 **Full Video**

 *(play-by-play walkthrough is below)*

 https://github.com/user-attachments/assets/24e05745-65e9-4998-b877-a368f1eadc13

+---

 **Let's get started...**